Frank E. Wilson (politician)

-Frank Eugene Wilson (December 22, 1857 - July 12, 1935) was an American physician and politician who served five terms as a U.S. Representative from New York between 1899 and 1915.
+Frank Eugene Wilson (December 22, 1857 - July 12, 1935) was an American physician and politician who served five terms as a U.S. representative from New York between 1899 and 1915.

 Biography

 Born in Roxbury, New York, Wilson attended the public schools and the Poughkeepsie Military Academy.

 He graduated from the Jefferson Medical College, Philadelphia, Pennsylvania, in 1882.

 Early medical career

 He practiced medicine in Pleasant Valley, New York, until April 1888.
 He moved to Brooklyn, New York, in 1888 and continued the practice of medicine.

-Senior physician, a director, and member of the board of governors of the Bushwick Hospital and visiting physician to the Swedish Hospital, both of Brooklyn.
+He was a senior physician, a director, and member of the board of governors of the Bushwick Hospital, and visiting physician to the Swedish Hospital, both of Brooklyn.

 Tenure in Congress

 Wilson was elected as a Democrat to the Fifty-sixth, Fifty-seventh, and Fifty-eighth Congresses (March 4, 1899 - March 3, 1905).
 He was an unsuccessful candidate for reelection in 1904 to the 59th United States Congress.
 He served as a delegate to the Democratic National Convention in 1900.

 Wilson was elected to the Sixty-second and Sixty-third Congresses (March 4, 1911 - March 3, 1915).
 He was not a candidate for renomination in 1914.